 The public art space presents exhibits and performances throughout the year – all of which are free of charge.
 Additionally, from the elevated vantage point, visitors can take in the view and compare classic Indy street photos with the current view.

-Pro Tip: When visiting the Artsgarden, try to find one of the city’s ‘Hidden Monuments’: a tiny bronze face concealed within a staircase.
+Top Tip: When visiting the Artsgarden, try to find one of the city’s ‘Hidden Monuments’.
+A tiny bronze face concealed within a staircase.

 #17 Seek out Indy Street Art Murals

-Pro Tip: Seeing what art murals you can find on your own is one of the fun downtown Indianapolis activities, but if you want a little guidance, check out this post on the city’s wall murals.
+Pro Tip: Seeing what art murals you can find on your own is one of the fun downtown Indianapolis activities.
+However, if you want a little guidance, check out this post.

 #18 Catch a Show at an Indianapolis Theater